Essex County Cricket Club: Club history

 In 2006, Essex successfully defended their National League title in the newly rebranded Pro40 format by the narrowest of margins, having tied for the title on points.
 The club missed out on promotion in the County Championship only on the last day of the season, losing to Leicestershire while their rivals Worcestershire beat Northamptonshire.
 In that season's Twenty20 Cup Essex beat Yorkshire to reach the semi-finals at Trent Bridge, where they were beaten by eventual tournament winners Leicestershire.
 Essex also had Twenty20 success in the first floodlit Twenty20 Tournament, held between the four teams with permanent floodlights, in a series of 2 legged matches.
 Essex beat Derbyshire 1–0, after the first leg was washed out, and they won the second leg convincingly.

-Essex was promoted back to Division one for the 2010 season.
+Essex were promoted back to Division One for the 2010 season.
 Essex won the County Championship in 2017 and 2019, and won the Bob Willis Trophy in 2020.
 Essex won the 2019 T20 Blast, beating Worcestershire Rapids in the final.
 Captain and player of the match Simon Harmer hit the winning runs and took 3-16.